Bandwidth-Samples/voice-gather-csharp/README.md

 # Running the Application

-Use the following command/s to run the application:
+Use the following commands to run the application:

 ```sh
 cd ./Server